Federal Signal Corporation

 Federal Signal Corporation is an American manufacturer headquartered in Downers Grove, Illinois.
 Federal Signal manufactures street sweeper vehicles, public address systems, emergency vehicle equipment, and emergency vehicle lighting.

 The company operates two groups: Federal Signal Environmental Solutions and Federal Signal Safety and Security Systems.
 Federal Signal Environmental Solutions Group manufactures street sweeper vehicles, sewer cleaner and vacuum loader trucks, hydro excavators, waterblasting equipment, dump truck bodies, and trailers.
-Federal Signal Safety and Security Systems Group manufactures campus alerting systems, emergency vehicle lighting, emergency sirens, alarm systems, outdoor warning sirens, and public address systems.
+Federal Signal Safety and Security Systems Group manufactures campus alerting systems, emergency vehicle lighting, alarm systems, outdoor warning sirens, and public address systems.

-Currently, the company has 14 manufacturing facilities in 5 different countries.
+Currently, the company has 13 manufacturing facilities in 5 different countries.

 History

+Federal Electric

 Federal Signal was founded in Chicago, Illinois, as the Federal Electric Company in 1901 by brothers John and James Gilchrist and partner John Goehst, manufacturing and selling store signs lit by incandescent lamps.
 By 1915, they began manufacturing and selling electrically operated mechanical sirens (such as the Q Siren and the Model 66 Siren).
 During this time, Federal Electric came under the ownership of Commonwealth Edison, eventually becoming a part of the utility empire of Samuel Insull.

 By the 1950s, the company was manufacturing outdoor warning sirens, most notably the Thunderbolt series, primarily intended for warning of air raid attacks or fallout during the Cold War.
 Many of these sirens have been removed, but some still are operating in tornado siren systems.
 Longtime engineer Earl Gosswiller patented the Beacon-Ray and TwinSonic products, which were popular emergency vehicle lightbars.